gutenbergtools/gutenbergsite/site/help/faq.md

 During the 1970s, Michael added some more classic American texts, and through the 80s worked on the Bible and the collected works of Shakespeare.
 That edition of Shakespeare was never released, due to copyright law changes, but others followed.

 Starting in 1991, Project Gutenberg began to take its current form, with many different texts and defined production targets for new eBooks.
-The target for 1991 was one book a month.
-1992's target was two books a month.
+The target for 1991 was one book per month.
+1992's target was two books each month.
 This target doubled every year through 1996, when it hit 32 books a month.

-There is more history and background in the [Background, History and Philosophy](/background/) section.
+There is more history and background in the [Background, History and Philosophy](/about/background/) section.

 ### Tell me about Project Gutenberg's longevity